ollama/ollama/docs/README.md

 ## Documentation Topics

 Ollama is a tool for running AI models on your hardware.
 Many users will choose to use the Command Line Interface (CLI) to work with Ollama.
-Learn more about all the commands in the CLI in the **[CLI Reference](./cli.md)**.
+Learn more about all the commands in the CLI in the **[Main Readme](../README.md)**.

 Use the RESTful API using any language, including Python, JavaScript, Typescript, Go, Rust, and many more.
 Learn more about using the API in the **[API Documentation](./api.md)**.